mtnmunuklu/alterix/README.md

 The `output` flag specifies the directory where the output files should be written.

-If the json flag is provided, Alterix will convert the Sigma and Yara rules to JSON format.
-If the output flag is provided, Alterix will save the output files to the specified directory.
+If the `json` flag is provided, Alterix will convert the Sigma, Yara, and IOC rules to JSON format.
+If the `output` flag is provided, Alterix will save the output files to the specified directory.
 If neither flag is provided, the output will be displayed in the console.

 ## Demo